GreySec-Security-Forums/Win-OPSEC/DisableWinTracking/README.md

 Compiling the original to `exe` and writing a Windows Installer might be a good way to deliver a Trojan.
-The benefit of using a Windows installer is that we can arrange for a malware to be installed along with the original project without eaising too much suspicion.
+The benefit of using a Windows installer is that we can arrange for a malware to be installed along with the original project without raising too much suspicion.

-After all installers that ask for Admin Privs is not uncommon and with the installer being spoof signed before release.
+After all, installers that ask for Admin Privs is not uncommon and certainly within the scope of normal installer behavior, and with the installer being spoof signed before release.
 It might turn out to be an easy way to deliver malware of various kinds without too much trouble.
+Send me a message at [GreySec](https://greysec.net) to discuss writing a prototype if you're interested.

 -------------------------------------------